OwenFarnell/Main-Website-Shell/README.md

 # Basic Website Shell

 A simple website shell template built with HTML, CSS, and JavaScript.
+Includes a login screen with simple login creation within code, headers with dropdowns, and multiple links to pages, including a settings sections.

 ## Description